Reviews of Neon Genesis Evangelion (1995) and related work

 Kaji grows his watermelons and speaks hideous English.
 The plot corresponds roughly to episodes 8–12, 18–19 and some material up to episode 23 of the TV series, with a lot more new stuff.

-Among numerous changes, Asuka takes the place of the original Eva-03 pilot, a new pilot character who enjoys the work is introduced, and Asuka and Rei have a romantic rivalry over Shinji, leading into a plan to cook dinner for Gendō and his son, to bring them together.
+Among numerous changes, Asuka takes the place of the original Eva-03 pilot, the film introduces a new pilot character who enjoys the work, and Asuka and Rei have a romantic rivalry over Shinji, leading into a plan to cook dinner for Gendō and his son, to bring them together.

 The narrative is more sloppy than the first film, on par with the lower moments of the TV series.
 The injection of moe and creeping titillation is a drag.
-There is still great attention to detail but in a manner that feels directed at the long-time fans.
+There is still great attention to detail but in a manner that feels directed at the long-time fans, not at producing a final version that can stand alone.
 For example, despite being present in the first film, Kaworu remains one of many characters pushed to the margins.
 Similarly, Misato is shown and mentioned as having experienced Second Impact first hand, but only just barely, without the shots of the elder Katsuragi putting her in the impromptu life boat, or that boat on the ocean.
 Asuka has her mother’s doll, but not her mother, and so on.
 This must be confusing for newcomers, beyond the dense weirdness of the original.

 I love the ecological angle, with a long visit to a special water purification facility protecting some oceanic wildlife from the broken Antarctic.
 It’s both good worldbuilding and the franchise’s most sincere attempt to illustrate the profound influence of the lifelong apocalypse on the minds of the children, some of whom have never even heard of turtles.